7 ways to keep following up your resolutions and keep Veganuary the whole year

 5. Treat yourself to a couple of cookbooks

-Prepared foods do make the shift to plant-based living easier (hello, non dairy ), but they can also make it tougher to get a balanced intake of nutrients.
+Prepared foods do make the shift to plant-based living easier (hello, non dairy ice cream), but they can also make it tougher to get a balanced intake of nutrients.

 Start your hands on a few cookbooks that will get your creative juices flowing in the absence of animal products, and see how much fun you can have getting back in touch with food.
 There's something for every style of vegan meal too.
 You'll have no trouble finding something to eat, whether it's one of Laura Miller's raw recipes or one of the BOSH! guys' creative takes on classic dishes.